mlensment/useless.js/readme.md

 'get#/tasks/:id': function(params) { TasksController.show(params); },
 'post#/tasks': function(params) { TasksController.create(params); }
 ```

-get#... executes TasksController.show(params); Notice the params we now pass into the method.
-In this case, params.id is equal to task id we need to show.
+`get#...` executes `TasksController.show(params);` Notice the `params` we now pass into the method.
+In this case, `params.id` is equal to task id we need to show.

-post#... executes TasksController.create(params); Params in this holds the entire form and for the sake of simplicity, also the action where the form should post.
+`post#...` executes `TasksController.create(params);` `params` in this holds the entire form and for the sake of simplicity, also the action where the form should post.
 You can try to console.log everything out to see it for yourself.

 Now, all we need is a show.html